High Fiber Diet for Diverticulitis

 When you’re free from symptoms and have a high-fiber diet, raw veggies, particularly cruciferous and root veggies, are dietary powerhouses.
 But when you’re symptomatic, you might want to shun them.

-For instance, a baked sweet potato with the skins on may be a bit difficult to break down.
+For instance, a baked sweet potato with the skins on may be difficult to break down.
 So instead, peel and mash white potatoes.

 Whole Grains